Ghostkeeper/SVGToolpathReader/README.md

 Line Widths
 -----------
 To draw the lines, the stroke width of the actual element in SVG is used.
 If this line width is 0, the outer wall line width will be used.
-The stroke of a line width can be specified using the `stroke-width` attribute in most elements, or using the `style` attribute.
+The stroke of a line width can be specified using the `stroke-width` attribute in most elements, or using the `style` attribute or `style` element.
 However support for CSS is very limited.
-Only inline `style` attributes are currently supported, no classes and no style elements.
+Classes are not supported and may even get interpreted wrongly.